 Also boosting oxygen is often an extra blood vessel – patent ductus arteriosus – that joins the heart’s aorta (main artery) and the lung’s pulmonary artery in the womb but usually closes soon after birth, when the infant can breathe air on his or her own.

 TGA is a congenital heart defect that occurs as the heart develops during the first eight weeks of pregnancy.
 In most children, the problem occurs spontaneously, without a known cause.
-Genes may rarely contribute: If you have a child with a congenital cardiac defect, the chance of having another child with a heart defect is about two to three percent.
+Genes may rarely contribute: If you have a child with a congenital cardiac defect, the chance of having another child with a heart defect is about 2% to 3%.
 Mothers with Type 1 diabetes also have a slightly higher risk of having babies with TGA.
 Three of five infants with TGA are boys.

 Shortly after birth – usually within a week, and at most one month later - a newborn with TGA develops a bluish tint to lips, nails and skin (due to lack of oxygen), as well as rapid or labored breathing, cold, clammy skin, a weak pulse, a pounding heart or a heart murmur – or whooshing sound – heard via stethoscope.